Tjay De Barr

-Andre Tjay De Barr (born 13 March 2000) is a Gibraltarian footballer who plays for League One side Wycombe Wanderers and the Gibraltar national football team as a forward.
+Andre Tjay De Barr (born 13 March 2000) is a Gibraltarian professional footballer who plays for Gibraltar Football League club Lincoln Red Imps and the Gibraltar national football team as a forward.

 Club career

 De Barr came through the youth system at Lincoln Red Imps, and in early 2015 had a trial at Peterborough United.
 In 2017 he went on loan to Europa Point to help the newly promoted team in their fight for survival during the 2016–17 season.
 He played 11 games but could not help the side as they finished bottom of the league.
 His performances, however, did impress Lincoln manager Julio César Ribas, who opted to use him more often the following season.
 De Barr won his first senior trophy that September after coming off the bench in the 2017 Pepe Reyes Cup, converting the winning penalty He scored his first senior goal for the Red Imps on 20 February 2018, in a Rock Cup Second Round game against Glacis United.
 On 29 May 2018 he announced that he would leave the club, signing for rivals Europa in July.

 De Barr made his debut for Europa on 12 August 2018, in the 2018 Pepe Reyes Cup game against former club Lincoln Red Imps.
 He scored an own goal to take the game to penalties, which Europa won to give De Barr his first silverware for the side.
 After impressing for both his club and national team, in January 2019 it was reported that De Barr had been invited to a trial with an unnamed Portuguese Primeira Liga team, which was later revealed to be Rio Ave.
 On 19 February, it was revealed that he was on trial with Segunda División side UD Las Palmas.
 His performances in the latter months of 2018 saw him nominated for "Junior Individual of the Year" at the GBC Sports Awards 2018.